HarshithInapudi/Flask-API/README.md

 --On windows-- install redis from https://github.com/microsoftarchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.msi

-you can run redis from C:\Program Files\Redis\redis-server
+you can run redis from C:\Program Files\Redis\redis-server.exe

 once redis is up and running, run the api using